zwave-js/node-zwave-js/packages/zwave-js/api.md

     get isSUC(): MaybeNotKnown<boolean>;
     // (undocumented)
     get isUsingHomeIdFromOtherNetwork(): MaybeNotKnown<boolean>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "setLongRangeChannel" get longRangeChannel(): MaybeNotKnown<LongRangeChannel>;
     // (undocumented)
     get manufacturerId(): MaybeNotKnown<number>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "setMaxLongRangePowerlevel" get maxLongRangePowerlevel(): MaybeNotKnown<number>;
+    get maxPayloadSize(): MaybeNotKnown<number>;
+    get maxPayloadSizeLR(): MaybeNotKnown<number>;
     get nodeIdType(): NodeIDType;
     get nodes(): ReadonlyThrowingMap<number, ZWaveNode>;
     // (undocumented)